daos-stack/daos/doc/admin/architecture.md

 ### DAOS Object

-To avoid scaling problems and overhead common to traditional storage system, DAOS objects are intentionally simple.
+To avoid scaling problems and overhead common to a traditional storage system, DAOS objects are intentionally simple.
 No default object metadata beyond the type and schema are provided.
-This means that the system does not maintain time, size, owner, permissions or even track openers.
-To achieve high availability and horizontal scalability, many object schemas (replication/erasure code, static/dynamic striping, etc.) are provided.
+This means that the system does not maintain time, size, owner, permissions, or even track openers.
+To achieve high availability and horizontal scalability, many object schemas (replication/erasure code, static/dynamic striping, and others) are provided.
 The schema framework is flexible and easily expandable to allow for new custom schema types in the future.
 The layout is generated algorithmically on object open from the object identifier and the pool